 You should keep a small container to catch urine as the dog voids.
 A large amount of urine is not needed to test for urine glucose; therefore, it is not necessary to catch the entire amount of urine.

 Because the female dog usually squats to urinate, a shallow pan or saucer may be placed under the hindquarters when she begins to urinate.
 For male dogs, urine can be collected as soon as the dog lifts the leg to void.
 Male dogs often urinate small amounts in several different places and most often urinate on vertical objects, such as bushes and trees.

 A blood glucose level should be performed every three to four months if your dog seems to be well regulated.
 Testing should also be done if at any time the clinical signs of diabetes are present or if a high glucose level is detected in the urine for two consecutive days.

 Timing is important when the blood glucose level is determined.
 Since eating will elevate the blood sugar for several hours, it is best to test the blood at least four to six hours after eating and administration of the insulin.

 One alternative test is called a fructosamine test.
 This test is an average of the blood glucose levels for the last two weeks.
 It is less influenced by stress and inconsistencies in diet and exercise.
 For some dogs, this is the preferred test.
 It does not require fasting and can be performed at any time of the day.

 We recommend a complete physical exam, a blood panel including a serum fructosamine level and a urinalysis twice yearly on diabetic dogs.
 This will help ensure your dog is properly regulated and aid us in early detection of metabolic problems which may lead to poor control.
-The cost for this visit will be approximately $150 to $200, but can be coupled with annual exams and vaccines.
+The cost for these labs will be approximately $150 to $200, but can be coupled with annual exams and vaccines.